vladimirfomene/vladimirfomene.github.io/content/blog/contributing-to-bitcoin-open-source.md

 * Start by reading the contribution guidelines of the project you want to contribute to, they are usually in the `CONTRIBUTION.md` file in the root directory of the project.

-So these are the technical lessons I learned while doing this contribution.
-Now let's look at the non-technical lessons learned.

-* As a contributor, it is always important to ask yourself, the following question: "What is in the best interest of the project?" whenever you are unsure of what action to take.

-* If you are unsure how to deal with a particular circumstance, reach out to a mentor or anyone senior in the field for advice.

-* Try as much as possible to put your ego out of the way when it comes to working with others.
-If you feel cheated in any way, reach out to a mentor and ask them what to do.
-If you don't have a mentor you can reach out to one of the maintainers for advice.

 ## Other Avenues for Contributing to Bitcoin/Lightning